abhidurg/CSE_480_Database_Systems/README.md

 - SQL Legality of schedule violation implemenation in Python
 - SQL Two phased locking violation implemenation in Python
 - SQL Consistency of transaction violation implementation in Python

+### Project 8
+- More advanced SQL query involving name aliasing and terms like SUM() and HAVING
+- "Wait-Die" SQL scheduling order implementation in Python
+- "Wound-Wait" SQL scheduling order implementation in Python